Name: Amado Vrieswijk

 Windfoil Zone: Could you give us a little glimpse into your personal life?

 Amado Vrieswijk: My life is 90% focused on my passion/sport.
 Windsurfing.
 I dedicate my time to the gym and train on the water.
-I’m travelling with my gear for almost 9 months a year.
+I’m traveling with my gear for almost 9 months a year.
 The rest of my time I spend with my good friends and family at home or wherever I am.

 WZ: Tell us about windfoiling.
 When did your windfoil journey begin, and why did you switch from freestyle to windfoil (and slalom)?

 AW: At first, I did not switch from freestyle to anything.
-Freestyle is still my favourite discipline.
+Freestyle is still my favorite discipline.
 I saw foiling for the first time 2 years ago on the Costa Brava, I tried it and immediately felt excited about this new way of windsurfing.

 The possibility to keep on windsurfing even in light wind conditions is awesome.
 When I started windsurfing 16 years ago, I started out with slalom and although my focus shifted to freestyle soon after, I still kept on training.
 I love speed!!